This course is for Master students Public Administration, track International and European Governance only.

 In order to pass the course, students must receive 1) an average grade of 5.5 or higher on the written assignments; and 2) a grade of 5.5 or higher on ALL components averaged together.

 A re-take for the individual written reflection report and the individual written reflection note on the simulation will be provided in the regular resit period.
 If a student passes both the reflection reports and the reflection note, but still has an insufficient grade (5.0 or lower), an individual oral examination will be given as “re-take” for the group presentation component.

 The compulsory readings consist of a set of journal articles.
-The reading list is posted on blackboard a month before the start of the course
+The reading list is posted on Brightspace a month before the start of the course

 Dr. R. de Ruiter